na--/ebook-tools/README.md

 ### Searching for ISBNs in files

 There are several different ways that a specific file can be searched for ISBN numbers.
 Each step requires progressively more "expensive" operations.
 If at some point ISBNs are found, they are returned or used without trying the remaining strategies.
-The regular expression used for matching ISBNs is in `ISBN_REGEX` (in `lib.sh`) and all matched numbers are verified for correct ISBN [check numbers](https://en.wikipedia.org/wiki/International_Standard_Book_Number#Check_digits).
-These are the steps:
+These are the actual steps in order:
 1. Check the supplied file name for ISBNs (the path is ignored).
 2. If the [MIME type](https://en.wikipedia.org/wiki/MIME) of the file matches `ISBN_DIRECT_GREP_FILES`, search the file contents directly for ISBNs.
 If the MIME type matches `ISBN_IGNORED_FILES`, the search stops with no results.
 3. Check the file metadata from calibre's `ebook-meta` tool for ISBNs.
 4. Try to extract the file as an archive with `7z`.
 If successful, recursively repeat all of these steps for all the extracted files.
+This is very useful for normal archives, but it also works for `.epup`, `.chm`, and other ebook filetypes that are actually archives of some type that `7z` supports.
+This method of searching them for ISBNs is typically much faster than the next step.
 5. If the file is not an archive, try to convert it to a `.txt` file.
 Use calibre's `ebook-convert` unless a faster alternative is present - `pdftotext` from `poppler` for `.pdf` files, `catdoc` for `.doc` files or `djvutxt` for `.djvu` files.
+Search the resulting `.txt` file for ISBNs directly.
-6. If OCR is enabled and the simple conversion to `.txt` fails or if its result is empty try OCR-ing the file.
-If the result is non-empty but does not contain ISBNs and `OCR_ENABLED` is set to `always`, run OCR as well.
+6. If OCR is enabled and the simple conversion to `.txt` fails or if its result is empty, try OCR-ing the file.
+If the simple conversion result is non-empty but does not contain ISBNs and `OCR_ENABLED` is set to `always`, run OCR as well.

+The regular expression used for matching ISBNs (`ISBN_REGEX` in [`lib.sh`](lib.sh)) is purposefully a bit broad, to catch as many potential ISBNs as possible.
+To reduce false positives, all matched numbers are verified for correct ISBN [check digits](https://en.wikipedia.org/wiki/International_Standard_Book_Number#Check_digits).
+Additionally, by default all matched numbers that pass the checks are filtered with the `ISBN_BLACKLIST_REGEX` regular expression.
+That way technically valid but probably wrong ISBNs like `0123456789`, `0000000000`, `1111111111`, etc. are discarded.

 # Limitations